 The determination of when the Company accrues for involuntary termination benefits under restructuring plans depends on whether the termination benefits are provided under an on-going benefit arrangement or under a one-time benefit arrangement.
 The Company accounts for on-going benefit arrangements, such as those documented by employment agreements, in accordance with Accounting Standards Codification 712 ("ASC 712") Nonretirement Postemployment Benefits.
 Under ASC 712, liabilities for postemployment benefits are recorded at the time the obligations are probable of being incurred and can be reasonably estimated.
 The Company accounts for one-time employment benefit arrangements in accordance with ASC 420 Exit or Disposal Cost Obligations.
 When applicable, the Company records such costs into operating expense.

-During the year ended September 30, 2020, the Company expensed involuntary termination benefits of \$705 thousand under ASC 712, compared to \$1.0 million in the same period last year.
+During the year ended September 30, 2021, the Company had no involuntary termination benefits under ASC 712, compared to \$705 thousand in the prior year.